Institutional waste definition

 Institutional waste means solid waste that is combusted at any institutional facility using

 Institutional waste means all solid waste emanating from institutions such as, but not limited to, hospitals, nursing homes, orphanages, and public or private schools.
-It can include infectious regulated medical waste from health care facilities and research facilities that must be managed as an infectious waste.
+It can include infectious waste from health care facilities and research facilities that has not been classified as a hazardous waste by the Virginia Hazardous Waste Regulations or the EPA.

 Institutional waste means all solid waste emanating from institutions such as, but not limited to, hospitals, nursing homes, orphanages, and public or private schools.